abisee/pointer-generator/README.md

 **Increasing sequence length during training**: Note that to obtain the results described in the paper, we increase the values of `max_enc_steps` and `max_dec_steps` in stages throughout training (mostly so we can perform quicker iterations during early stages of training).
 If you wish to do the same, start with small values of `max_enc_steps` and `max_dec_steps`, then interrupt and restart the job with larger values when you want to increase them.

+#### Run training with flip
+By default training is done with "teacher forcing" in which the input to each step of the decoder is the target word of the previous step.
+To improve training you can set a random fraction of the steps to be replaced with the predicted word (max prob.) of the previous step.
+You can do this with `--flip=<prac>`

+If you want to see what are all the predicted words for all steps, run with `--mode=flip`

 ### Run (concurrent) eval
 You may want to run a concurrent evaluation job, that runs your model on the validation set and logs the loss.
 To do this, run: